amandakso/nextjs-blog/posts/books/wrap-ups/february-2025-monthly-wrap.md

   > An incredible start to a highly anticipated series.
 Hobb's intricate worldbuilding left me eager to discover more as the series progresses.
 This slower-paced, character-driven fantasy still delivers emotional impact with an engaging plot.
 The relationships and political machinations are masterfully crafted, making this a standout beginning to what promises to be an epic journey.

 - _Yours Truly_ by Abby Jimenez (4/5 ⭐):

   > A charming romance with excellent chemistry between the main characters.
 Their mutual care and compatibility shone throughout the story.
 While the plot occasionally felt overloaded with tropes and the healthcare setting contained some distracting inaccuracies, I enjoyed this significantly more than the first book in these interconnected standalones.
 A solid Valentine's month read.

+- _All In_ by Jennifer Lynn Barnes (3.5/5 ⭐):

+  > A welcome return to the mystery/thriller elements that made the first book shine, after the romance-heavy second installment.
+This Sloane-centered story successfully converges several overarching plots while maintaining an engaging pace.
+An entertaining quick read that, while not reaching the heights of the series opener, delivered a solid middle-series installment.

 ### February's Literary Souvenirs